Justin Fields Player Prop Bets for NFL Week 6 | Chicago vs. Green Bay 10/17/2021

 Justin Fields Player Prop Bets for NFL Week 6 - Chicago vs. Green Bay

-Bookmakers have listed player prop bet markets for Justin Fields ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-NFC North foes play in Week 6 when Fields and the Chicago Bears (3-2) meet the Green Bay Packers (4-1) at Soldier Field.
+Oddsmakers have posted player prop betting options for Justin Fields ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
+Fields' Chicago Bears (3-2) and the Green Bay Packers (4-1) play in a Week 6 matchup between NFC North opponents at Soldier Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.